bdon/protomaps-experiments/README.md

+Criteria for basemap on rendering for the web.
+The more you can achieve, the better. in rough descending order

-1. 60fps (smoothness)
+1. 60fps smoothness

-Should animate smoothly in browser
+The map should animate smoothly.

-2. 0ms (responsiveness)
+2. 0ms responsiveness

-Should respond immediately to panning and zooming
+The map should respond immediately to panning and zooming.

-3. fractional zooms
+3. object persistence

+The map should maintain the illusion of a seamless map, even if features and labels are being transitioned between zooms.

-4. clear labels
+4. clarity

-5. perceived performance
+The resolution of features and labels should match the capabilities of the device display.

+5. responsive web design

+The map should behave properly to changes in page size, aspect ratio, or device orientation.

-6. html responsive
+6. fractional zooms

+The map should support a continuum of zoom levels.

-3. hackability
+7. hackability

-Should provide modularity via plain JavaScript
+Most parts of the map system should be modifiable at runtime via JavaScript.

-4. i18n
+8. i18n

-Should support the full range of unicode writing systems out of the box
+Should support the full range of unicode writing systems out of the box.

-5. a11y

-Should work with screen readers

-6. interactivity
+9. interactivity

-Should have hoverable + clickable labels
+The map should have hoverable + clickable labels.

+10. a11y

+The map labels should work with screen readers.